ernestoherrerab/py_nw_automation/ReadMe.md

 ## Documentation

 You can find the documentation for the devbox, web server, and changes to the sdks, and execution under the "documentation/" directory.

-## Future upgrades

-- Tacacs Authentication Error Handling (bug).

-- MAC Finder:
-  - If MAC does not exists (error handling bug).
-  - If MAC is behind an AP (error handling bug).

-- Topology Builder:
-  - YAML File upload: Does not have much benefit since we lack an inventory SoT (feature upgrade).
-  - Resulting Diagrams: They do not look very pretty (feature upgrade).